candracodes/fitness-tracker/README.md

 ![badge](https://img.shields.io/badge/license-MIT-brightgreen)

 ## Description
-For this assignment, you'll create a workout tracker.
-You have already been provided with the front end code in the `Develop` folder.
-This assignment will require you to create Mongo database with a Mongoose schema and handle routes with Express.
+This application creates backend logic to existing frontend development for a Fitness Tracker.
+It requires the creation of a Mongo database with a Mongoose schema and handles routes with Express.

 ## Table of Contents
 - [Important URLs](#urls)